 “If you want the bias out, get the algorithms in.”
 Andrew McAfee, MIT

-Just as no human driver will ever match the learning capability and velocity of a Tesla car, no assessor will ever be as good as a machine that’s done it a 100,000 times.
-The same applies for AI in recruitment.
+Just as no human driver will ever match the learning capability and velocity of a Tesla car, no assessor will ever be as good as a machine that’s done it 100,000 times.
+The same applies to AI in recruitment.

 No human recruiter will ever match the power, smarts and anonymity presented by a machine learning assessment algorithm.